-Helping those in need through free Cyber begging, Cyberbegging, Online Panhandling, Financial Help Resources, Crowdfunding and Online Charity Donations.
+Helping those in need through Cyber begging, Cyberbegging, Online Panhandling, Financial Help Resources, Crowdfunding and Online Charity Donations.

 Thursday, July 3, 2014

 As we enjoy the 4th of July weekend with family and friends, backyard barbecues, parades and fireworks, we should also remember what July 4th really means.
 We celebrates the adoption of the Declaration of Independence on July 4, 1776 and our freedom.

 On July 4th, 1776 there were 2.5 Americans living in the United States.
 According to the U.S. and World Population Clock there will be 318.36 Americans as of July 4, 2014.

 It’s estimated that 74 million Americans are planning to barbecue this Independence Day weekend.

 The USDA estimates that the total number of hogs and pigs in the U.S. (as of March 1, 2014) is 62.9 million.
 Chances are that a hot dog or pork sausage consumed on the Fourth of July originated in Iowa, which is home to 19.7 million hogs and pigs.

 6.1 billion pounds is the total estimated production of cattle and calves in Texas in 2013.
 There is a good chance that the beef hot dogs, steaks and burgers on your backyard grill came from the Lone Star State, which accounted for nearly one-sixth of the nation’s total production.

 6.3 million total cases of beer are sold on Independence Day weekend, the most popular holiday for beer purchases, followed by Labor Day, Memorial Day, Father’s Day and Christmas.

 60.2% of U.S. families owned an American flag in 2011.